UIC-ESLAS/ImprovedPlantardArithmetic/readme.md

 [LS19] Lyubashevsky V, Seiler G. NTTRU: Truly Fast NTRU Using NTT[J].
 IACR Transactions on Cryptographic Hardware and Embedded Systems, 2019: 180-201.
 [ABCG20] Erdem Alkim, Yusuf Alper Bilgin, Murat Cenk, and François Gérard.
 Cortex-M4 optimizations for {R, M}-LWE schemes.
 IACR Transactions on Cryptographic Hardware and Embedded Systems, pages 336–357, 2020.

+### License

+Each subdirectory containing implementations contains a LICENSE or COPYING file stating under what license that specific implementation is released.
+The files in common contain licensing information at the top of the file (and are currently either public domain or MIT).
+All other code in this repository is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

 ### Citation

 Please cite our paper if you want to use this repository.